-Our biological clock adjusts to the worst of the discomfort within a period of 24 to 48 hours, doctor said
+Our biological clock adjusts to the worst of the discomfort within a period of 24 to 48 hours, the doctor said.

-During Ramadan a person who is fasting consumes a meal early in the morning before dawn or Fajr called ‘suhour,’ and ends their fast with another meal after sunset or Maghreb called ‘iftar.’
+During Ramadan, a person who is fasting consumes a meal early in the morning before dawn or Fajr called ‘suhoor,’ and ends their fast with another meal after sunset or Maghreb called ‘iftar.’

 The approximately 15-hour fasting cycle, however, ensures that while the individual has to encounter challenges, it does not harm the body in any irreversible manner.

-“The changes brought about by fasting can result in increased stress and moodiness but the body and the biological clock usually adjusts to the worst of the discomforts within a period of 24 to 48 hours,” explained Dr George.
+“The changes brought about by fasting can result in increased stress and moodiness but the body and the biological clock usually adjust to the worst of the discomforts within a period of 24 to 48 hours,” explained Dr. George.

-While many wake up very early to consume suhour, some people choose to sleep.
-“The suhour happens earlier than the body is prepared for food intake — for those that actually stay awake, by 9am the body is already craving breakfast and caffeine,” said Dr George.
+While many wake up very early to consume suhoor, some people choose to sleep.
+“The suhoor happens earlier than the body is prepared for food intake — for those that actually stay awake, by 9 am the body is already craving breakfast and caffeine,” said Dr. George.

 “Home-made soups are also good for breaking your fast.
 Be gentle on your stomach and consume easily digestible foods and juices.”
-Iftar meals should include foods with simple carbohydrates such as breads and pastas.
-The tendency to consume a lot of food while ending your fast also tampers with the body’s metabolism and causes acidity.
-Greasy and sugary foods should be avoided as they are high in fructose corn syrup and sodium that can result in high cholesterol levels, explained Dr George.
-To satisfy your sweet tooth, use natural ingredients such as cane sugar, real honey, and fruits that are rich in fibre, such as figs.
+Iftar meals should include foods with simple carbohydrates such as bread and pasta.
+The tendency to consume a lot of food while ending you’re fast also tampers with the body’s metabolism and causes acidity.
+Greasy and sugary foods should be avoided as they are high in fructose corn syrup and sodium that can result in high cholesterol levels, explained Dr. George.
+To satisfy your sweet tooth, use natural ingredients such as cane sugar, real honey, and fruits that are rich in fiber, such as figs.

-For suhour, water and fluids are highly recommended before starting your 15-hour fast.
-“It is better to have juices, tender coconut water and soups so that your body is hydrated enough while the intake of solids should be kept minimal as it allows the body to burn conserved fats,” explained Dr George.
+For suhoor, water and fluids are highly recommended before starting your 15-hour fast.
+“It is better to have juices, tender coconut water, and soups so that your body is hydrated enough while the intake of solids should be kept minimal as it allows the body to burn conserved fats,” explained Dr. George.

-The key is to eat foods with complex carbohydrates such as wholegrain breads, starchy vegetables and beans during the suhour meals.
+The key is to eat foods with complex carbohydrates such as wholegrain bread, starchy vegetables, and beans during the suhoor meals.
 Fluids like tender coconut water also help to maintain the electrolyte balance.